Thomas Trenchard

 Thomas Gawthrop "Doggie" Trenchard (May 3, 1874 – October 16, 1943) was an All-American football player at Princeton University in 1893 and a college football head coach at the University of North Carolina at Chapel Hill, the University of Pittsburgh, and West Virginia University.

 Early life and playing career

 Trenchard was born in Queen Anne's County, Maryland.
 During his early coaching career, Trenchard played professional football in 1896 for the Allegheny Athletic Association and in 1897, 1898 and 1900 for the Latrobe Athletic Association.
 He also played for the 1898 Western Pennsylvania All-Star football team, formed by Latrobe manager Dave Berry.

+His nickname "Doggie" has been attributed to doggedness or dog-like qualities in his play; the New York World noted in 1892 that "he has the experienced player's keen scent for the ball and is off in pursuit with the swiftness and pertinacity of a well-trained beagle."
+Alternative explanations point to his supposedly shaggy hair or an incident in which he allegedly bit an opponent.

 Coaching career

 In 1895, and from 1913 to 1915, he coached at North Carolina, where he compiled a 26–9–2 record.
 His best season there came in 1914, when North Carolina started the season 10–0 before losing its final game to Virginia.
 In 1896, he coached at West Virginia and compiled a 3–7–2 record.
 In 1897, he coached at Pittsburgh, and compiled a 1–3 record.

-He is erroneously referred to as "T. C. Trenchard" in most North Carolina football media guides.